davidmasp/davidmasp/README.md

 Small projects:

 - 🕰️ [dmp-timer](https://david.masponte.com/dmp-timer/) - a basic vibe coded HTML-only clone of [timesup by overdesigned](https://overdesigned.net/timesup/).
 Available 🔗 [here](https://david.masponte.com/dmp-timer/)

-I am a postdoc at the computational biology center of the Human Technopole in Milan, working with cancer genomes and drug resistance.

 🔗 Visit my landing page at [david.masponte.com](https://david.masponte.com/) for more.